 In that case, you may want to look at something else to write about.
-The drawback is, you will have to do a lot more homework beforehand to make sure your content is correct.
-But, if it makes you money, it’s certainly worth it.
+The drawback is you will have to do a lot more homework beforehand to ensure your content is correct.
+But if it makes you money, it’s certainly worth it.

 How do you start blogging?

 If you’ve decided that blogging is for you, your first step is deciding on a name for your website.
-Once you’ve thought of one, you can pop over to any hosting service to see if it’s free.
+Once you’ve thought of one, you can go to any hosting service to see if it’s free.
 When you find that it’s not (probably), it’s a case of thinking of another one.
-Rinse and repeat until you actually find one that’s free.
+Rinse and repeat until you find a free one.

 Then, it’s a case of finding a host.
 For this, I recommend BlueHost.
 Not because they’re great, but because they’re cheap.
 As I said above, a lot of bloggers give up early on.
-You don’t want to be paying £40 per month to an all-singing, all-dancing host, only to find out that you haven’t got the time to write after the first month.
+You don’t want to pay £40 per month to an all-singing, all-dancing host only to find out you haven’t had time to write after the first month.

-Bluehost was the host I started with and their joining offer works out at around just £2.50 per month.
+Bluehost was the host I started with, and their joining offer works out at around £2.50 per month.
 And after a year, you can choose to renew or move away.
-Or just cancel if you get bored.
+Or cancel if you get bored.

 It certainly is.
-I know plenty of bloggers that are making a full-time living from their blogs and many more that use it as supplemental income.
-Just make sure that you don’t set your sites too high, too soon.
+I know plenty of bloggers making a full-time living from their blogs and many more that use it as supplemental income.
+Make sure you don’t set your sites too high or too soon.
 And make sure you learn about SEO.
 It’s a game-changer.

 Best of luck!